isobelcochrane938/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear, concise, and maintainable code.
 Avoid over-engineering and unnecessary complexity.
 Always remember that code is read more often than it's written, so make it readable and intuitive for others.
 And lastly, embrace the power of modularization and reuse, as it's better to build a solid library of functions than to rewrite the same logic repeatedly."

 In essence, today's coding wisdom emphasizes clarity, simplicity, and modularity—key principles that lead to robust, efficient, and sustainable software projects.

+# 2024-02-12
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's readable, maintainable, and concise.
+Remember that 'Premature optimization is the root of all evil' (Donald Knuth).
+Focus on writing clear logic first and refactor later.
+Always keep learning; the technology landscape evolves rapidly.
+Lastly, practice defensive programming by anticipating potential errors and handling exceptions gracefully.
+The true art of programming lies not just in writing code, but in understanding its impact and longevity."